Evaluating Horse Conformation (B 1400)Download PDF

 How Structural Correctness Influences Way of Going

 Leg conformation significantly impacts the way the horse moves.
 A horse with straight, correct legs has maximum range of motion and moves cleanly and correctly without any interference (hitting one leg against another).
 Horses with structural deviations in their legs do not generally move their legs straight forward when traveling.
-Horses with pigeon toes typically “wing out” when they move.
+Horses with pigeon toes typically "wing out" when they move.
 As the horse has its knee bent and its leg brought back behind it, it must swing its lower leg to the outside of a straight line to place it back in front of itself.
-This is due to the natural angle that the horse’s legs are set at due to the pigeon toes.
-It is not, however, as serious a problem as the horse that toes out.
-These horses will “wing in” as they move forward.
+This is due to the natural angle that the horse's legs are set at due to the pigeon toes.
+It is not, however, as serious a problem as the mature horse that toes out.
+These horses will "wing in" as they move forward.
 This causes the horse to potentially interfere and hit its other leg as it is moving one leg forward.
-Horses that are base narrow tend to “rope walk,” or cross one front leg over the other when moving, and also have a tendency to interfere (Figure 18).
+(Side note—toeing out slightly in foals will often not persist into adulthood as the foal ages and fills out muscularly).
+Horses that are base narrow tend to "rope walk," or cross one front leg over the other when moving, and also have a tendency to interfere (Figure 18).